 #2 Use responsive images and WebP

 Images take up approximately 51% of the average web page size which can make websites heavy and slow.
-To reduce the image delivery time and boost the performance of a website, we recommend using responsive images.
+Smartphones and tablets now account for more than half of all web traffic.
+To reduce the image delivery time on scaling screens and boost the performance of a website, we recommend using responsive images.
 Responsive image techniques namely "srcset", "sizes", and "picture" elements allow the delivery of different scaled images based on the size and resolution of the accessing device.

 WebP formatted images are approximately up to 30% smaller than JPEG and 25% smaller than PNG formatted images.
+When compared to JPEG, AVIF is 50% shorter and 20% tinier when contrasted to WebP.
 Simply put, just converting the image into WebP format can significantly decrease the size of the web page.
 Just bear in mind that WebP format is not supported by Safari and iOS Safari.
 You can use such online tools as Squoosh and Online-Convert.com or command-line tools to convert JPGs, PNGs, and other file formats into WebP.

 #3 Choose a CDN